KeystoneBrass/KeystoneBrass.github.io/index.md

 ---
 # Welcome!

-The Keystone Brass is comprised of friends from across the Keystone State who, associated at some level through the [Keystone Christian Education Association (KCEA)](https://kcea.com/){:target="_blank" rel="noopener noreferrer"}, share a mutual enjoyment of playing brass.
-KCEA has been serving churches and Christian schools statewide since 1974.
+The Keystone Brass is comprised of friends from across the Keystone State who, associated at some level through the Keystone Christian Education Association (KCEA), share a mutual enjoyment of playing brass.

+[KCEA](https://kcea.com/){:target="_blank" rel="noopener noreferrer"}, a fellowship of independent churches and Christian schools following the historical and biblical faith, has been providing a vital service to churches and Christian schools across the Keystone State since 1974, with a mission of helping preserve freedoms and liberties in Pennsylvania’s churches, schools, and families; promoting quality in the education programs of our schools; and helping and encouraging those in need.

 * * *